dev-cycles/contextive/src/vscode/contextive/README.md

 * Auto-complete from your Contextive Definitions
 * Hover to show definitions from your Contextive Definitions
 * Support for multiple contexts in the same repository (identified by path globs)
+* Support for a context distributed over multiple repositories (#36)
 * Currently configured to work in files of type: c, cpp, csharp, fsharp, go, groovy, html, java, javascript, javascriptreact, json, jsonc, markdown, perl, php, plaintext, powershell, python, ruby, rust, sql, typescript, typescriptreact, vb, xml, yaml
 * Support for word identification in combined usage such as camelCase, PascalCase and snake_case
 * Support for documenting combined words (e.g. verbNoun or noun_verbed)